Sachin-Sagar/Unified-radar-tracker/readme.md

 Unified Real-Time Radar Tracker
 1. Project Summary
-This project unifies two distinct Python systems into a single, real-time radar tracking application.
-It combines the hardware communication and data parsing capabilities of python_checkpoint3 with the advanced tracking algorithms of python-radar-tracker.

-The application performs an end-to-end process:

-Radar Configuration: It configures a connected radar sensor by sending a series of commands from a profile file.

-Real-Time Data Acquisition: It listens to the serial port for incoming binary data frames from the radar.

-Live Data Processing: For each frame, it parses the data, adapts it to the required format, and processes it through a sophisticated tracking pipeline.

-Advanced Tracking: It uses an Interacting Multiple Model (IMM) filter combined with a Joint Probabilistic Data Association (JPDA) algorithm to robustly track multiple objects in real-time, even in cluttered environments.
-It also performs ego-motion estimation to distinguish between moving and stationary objects.

-Data Logging: Upon closing the application (with Ctrl+C), it saves the complete history of processed frames and tracks into both a JSON file (for visualization) and a MATLAB-compatible .mat file (for debugging and validation).
+This project is a complete, real-time radar tracking application built in Python.
+It interfaces directly with a radar sensor, configures it, parses the incoming binary data, and processes it through an advanced tracking pipeline.
+The application provides a live visualization of the radar's point cloud and saves all raw and processed data for later analysis.

 The system is designed to be robust, with fallbacks for scenarios where supplementary data (like vehicle CAN bus information) is unavailable.

+2. Features
+Hardware Interfacing: Configures the radar sensor by sending commands from a profile file over a serial port.

+Real-Time Data Acquisition: Listens to the serial port for incoming binary data frames and synchronizes them.

+Live Visualization: Displays the radar's point cloud in real-time using PyQt5 and pyqtgraph, running in a separate thread to ensure a non-blocking UI.

+Advanced Tracking:

+Uses an Interacting Multiple Model (IMM) filter combined with a Joint Probabilistic Data Association (JPDA) algorithm to robustly track multiple objects.

+Performs ego-motion estimation to distinguish between moving and stationary objects.

+Comprehensive Data Logging:

+Saves the raw, unprocessed data from every frame to a radar_log_[timestamp].json file.

+Saves the final processed frame and track history to a track_history_[timestamp].json file for visualization and a MATLAB-compatible track_history_[timestamp]_python.mat file for debugging and validation.

-2. Folder Structure
+3. Folder Structure
 unified_radar_tracker/
 |
 ├── configs/
 |   └── profile_80_m_40mpsec_bsdevm_16tracks_dyClutter.cfg
 |
 ├── output/
-|   └── (This directory will contain the final .json and .mat log files)
+|   └── (This directory will contain the final log files)
 |
 ├── src/
 |   ├── __init__.py
 |   ├── data_adapter.py
+|   ├── json_logger.py
+|   ├── live_visualizer.py
 |   ├── main_live.py
 |   |
 |   ├── hardware/